jagaapple/string_foundation.rb/README.md

 ## License
 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

-Copyright 2017 Jaga Apple and Brushdown.
+Copyright 2017 Jaga Apple.
 All rights reserved.